jdijt/software-testing---PT_MA2_1/Lab4/final/Assignment7-report.md

 ## Tests

 ### Symmetric closure test
-This tests checks whether the postconditions described above hold.
+This test checks whether the postconditions described above hold.
 The test can be executed with:
  `quickCheck symClosTest`

 ### Transitive closure test
-This tests checks whether the postconditions described above hold.
+This test checks whether the postconditions described above hold.
 The test can be executed with:
  `quickCheck trClosTest`